axibase/axibase-collector-docs/jobs/examples/hp-openview/README.md

 ## Overview

-[**HP OpenView Performance Manager**](https://h20392.www2.hpe.com/portal/swdepot/displayProductInfo.do?productNumber=PERFMINFO) provides an agent-based centralized data collection solution.
+[HP OpenView Performance Manager](https://h20392.www2.hpe.com/portal/swdepot/displayProductInfo.do?productNumber=PERFMINFO) is an agent-based centralized data collection solution.

-OVPM stores collected statistics in files on the local file system for a period of several months.
+OVPM stores collected statistics in files on the local file system for several months.

-Axibase Collector queries the OVPM server for particular GLOBAL classes every 15 minutes to offload incremental data into the Axibase Time Series Database for long-term retention and operations analytics.
+Axibase Collector queries the OVPM server for particular `GLOBAL` classes every 15 minutes to offload incremental data into the Axibase Time Series Database for long-term retention and operations analytics.

 ## Requirements